suurjaak/grepros/README.md

 Patterns use Python regular expression syntax, message matches if all match.
-'*' wildcards in other arguments use simple globbing as zero or more characters, target matches if any value matches.
+'*' wildcards use simple globbing as zero or more characters, target matches if any value matches.

 Note that some expressions may need to be quoted to avoid shell auto-unescaping